scalalandio/chimney/docs/docs/cookbook.md

 Examples of various use cases already handled by Chimney.

-## Reusing flags for several transformations/patchings
+## Reusing the flags for several transformations/patchings

 If we do not want to enable the same flag(s) in several places, we can define shared flag configuration as an implicit: